tonytvo/blog-generator/content/blog/ikigai-the-japanese-secret-to-a-long-and-happy-life/index.md

 # take-aways

-- The authors define ikigai and the rules of ikigai—they conducted a total of one hundred interviews in Ogimi, Okinawa to try to understand the longevity secrets of centenarians and supercentenarians.
+- The authors define ikigai and the rules of ikigai - they conducted a total of one hundred interviews in Ogimi, Okinawa to try to understand the longevity secrets of centenarians and supercentenarians.
 - “What do Japanese artisans, engineers, Zen philosophy, and cuisine have in common?
 Simplicity and attention to detail.”
 - ![ikigai chart](./Sloww-Ikigai-Chart.jpg)
 - Man’s search for meaning is the primary motivation in his life.